pymupdf/PyMuPDF/docs/document.rst

        * 1 = remove unused objects
        * 2 = in addition to 1, compact the :data:`xref` table
        * 3 = in addition to 2, merge duplicate objects
-       * 4 = in addition to 3, check object streams for duplication (may be slow)
+       * 4 = in addition to 3, check :data:`stream` objects for duplication.
+This may be slow because such data are typically large and in addition may require (de-) compression before such comparisons can be made.

       :arg bool clean: Clean and sanitize content streams [#f1]_.
 Corresponds to "mutool clean -sc".